Submit a Complaint

-- The complainant should first talk with the on-duty supervisor, who will discuss departmental policy as it relates to the specific incident.
+An individual wishing to submit a complain is encouraged to first speak with the on-duty supervisor, who will discuss departmental policy as it relates to the specific incident.
 This may be done in person or by telephone.

-- If the complainant wishes to make a formal charge, a Citizen Complaint Form (available in English or Spanish) is provided.
-A photocopy of the completed form will be given to the citizen.
+If the complainant wishes to make a formal charge, a Complaint Form (available in English or Spanish) is provided by the supervisor.

-- Investigations are concluded within 30 to 60 days, depending on the type of complaint.
-Investigations will be postponed until conclusion of any court case, if the event involves one.
-Interim reports are required periodically for uncompleted inquiries.
+Investigations, consistent with the process as outlined below are concluded within 30 to 60 days, depending on the type of complaint.
+Investigations will be postponed until conclusion of any court case if the event involves one.